AdobeDocs/journey-optimizer.fr-FR/help/using/push/push-configuration.md

 You can use a test mobile app for this use case.
 For more on this, refer to this [page](https://wiki.corp.adobe.com/pages/viewpage.action?spaceKey=CJM&title=Details+of+setting+the+mobile+test+app) (internal use only).
 -->

 Pour que ce parcours fonctionne, vous devez créer un schéma XDM.
-Pour plus d&#39;informations, consultez la [documentation XDM](https://experienceleague.adobe.com/docs/experience-platform/xdm/schema/composition.html?lang=fr#schemas-and-data-ingestion){target="_blank"}.
+Pour plus d’informations, consultez la [documentation XDM](https://experienceleague.adobe.com/docs/experience-platform/xdm/schema/composition.html?lang=fr#schemas-and-data-ingestion){target="_blank"}.

 1. Dans le menu de gauche, accédez à **[!UICONTROL Schémas]**.